 An Indefinite Delivery Contract (IDC) is a vehicle that has been awarded to one or more entities to facilitate the delivery of supply and service orders.

 There are three types of Indefinite Delivery Contracts (IDC):

 Definite Quantity Contract provides for delivery of a definite quantity of supplies or services for a fixed period, with deliveries to be scheduled at designated locations upon order.

-Requirements Contract provides for filling all purchase requirements of designated government activities for supplies or services during a specified contract period, with deliveries to be scheduled by placing orders with the contractor.
+Requirements Contract provides for filling all purchase requirements of designated government activities for supplies or services during a specified contract period, with deliveries to be scheduled by placing orders with the entity.

-Indefinite Quantity Contract provides for an indefinite quantity, within stated limits, of specific supplies or services to be furnished during a fixed period with deliveries to be scheduled by placing orders with the contractor.
-The contract shall require the Government to order and the contractor to furnish at least a stated minimum quantity of supplies or services and, if ordered, the contractor to furnish any additional quantities not to exceed a stated maximum.
+Indefinite Quantity Contract provides for an indefinite quantity, within stated limits, of specific supplies or services to be furnished during a fixed period with deliveries to be scheduled by placing orders with the entity.
+The contract shall require the Government to order and the entity to furnish at least a stated minimum quantity of supplies or services and, if ordered, the entity to furnish any additional quantities not to exceed a stated maximum.